KML-Style/osm_sparql/README.md

 #### `getAmenitiesNextToTransport(endpointUrl, amenity, distMax)`

 - Get all amenities of a specific type located less than `distMax` meters from a public transport stop.
 - Returns an array of objects having the following structure : (item, item_name, stop, stop_name, dist).
+Item and stop names can be NULL if undefined in OSM.
 - <sub> eg. of use :  <code> getAmenitiesNextToTransport('http://localhost:7200/repositories/1', 'restaurant', 200) </code></sub>

 ---